SDU-UAS-Center/sdu-agro-tools/help/source/background.rst

 .. figure:: _static/background/ColorDistribution.png

-The **AgroTool Color Segmenter** plugin begins by defining a color distribution based on a set of pixel values selected from the input raster layer.
+The **SDU Agro Tools** plugin begins by defining a color distribution based on a set of pixel values selected from the input raster layer.
 This selection can be made using either a :ref:`shape file <calculate-color-distribution-shape>` or a :ref:`reference image <calculate-color-distribution-image>`.

 The RGB values of the selected pixels form a color distribution that can be statistically characterized using the **mean** and **standard deviation** for each channel.